Deformations of Calabi-Yau varieties with $k$-liminal singularities: Preliminaries

 For the remainder of this section, we are concerned with generalizing the above picture, and in particular Lemma~\ref{0.2}, in the context of stacks: Assume that the isolated singularity $X$ is locally analytically isomorphic to a weighted cone in $\Cee^{n+1}$ over a weighted hypersurface $E\subseteq WP^n$.
 Thus we may as well assume that $X$ is the weighted cone as in Lemma~\ref{ex0.4}(iii), with an isolated singularity at $0$.

 \begin{definition} Let $X$ be the weighted cone in $\Cee^{n+1}$ over a weighted hypersurface $E\subseteq WP^n$, where $WP^n$ is a weighted projective space, and $X^{\#}$ the weighted blowup of $X$ as in \cite[\S3]{FL}.
 Let $\uE$, $\uhX$, $\uP^n$ be the corresponding quotient stacks.
-If $X$ has an isolated singularity at $0$, then $\uhX$ and $\uE$ are quotient stacks for an action of $\Cee^*$ on smooth schemes with finite stabilizers, and hence $\uhX$ is a smooth stack and $\uE$ is a smooth divisor in $\uhX$.
+If $X$ has an isolated singularity at $0$, then $\uhX$ and $\uE$ are quotient stacks for an action of $\Cee^*$ on smooth schemes with finite stabilizers.
+Hence $\uhX$ is a smooth stack, $\uE$ is a smooth divisor in $\uhX$, and there is a morphism $\uhX \to X$ which defines an isomorphism $\uhX - \uE \to X -\{0\}$.